AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement: Method

 \subsection{Stage 1: High-level Goal Construction Module}

-The goal construction module produces an explicit spatial visual goal \(G_t\) from the head observation and language instruction, and renders this visual goal consistently across views for downstream multi-view policies (e.g., \(\pi_{0.5}\)).
-Consider a multi-view setup with a fixed head RGB-D camera \(c_h\) and a wrist camera \(c_w(t)\) mounted on the end-effector.
-Let \(K_h, K_w\) denote camera intrinsics, and let \(^{W}\!T_{c_h}\) be the calibrated pose of the head camera in a shared world frame \(W\) (e.g., robot base).
-At the beginning of an episode, the head camera RGB image \(I_h^0\) and depth map \(D_h^0\) are captured.
-An out-of-the-box image generation model (e.g., Nano-Banana) produces an edited guidance image \(\tilde{I}_h^0=g_\phi(I_h^0,\ell)\), in which a blue sphere marker is rendered according to \(\ell\) as a spatial visual goal.
-The marker center is extracted as \((u_h,v_h)=\mathcal{C}(\tilde{I}_h^0)\).
-Specifically, we detect the colored marker via HSV color segmentation followed by morphological filtering, and estimate the center by fitting an ellipse to the segmented region.
+The goal construction module produces an explicit spatial visual goal \(G_t\) from the head observation and language instruction, and renders it consistently across views for downstream multi-view policies (e.g., \(\pi_{0.5}\)).
+We consider a multi-view setup with a fixed head RGB-D camera \(c_h\) and a wrist camera \(c_w(t)\) mounted on the end-effector.
+Let \(K_h,K_w\) denote camera intrinsics, and let \(^{W}\!T_{c_h}\) denote the calibrated head-camera pose in a shared world frame \(W\).
+At the beginning of an episode, the head RGB image \(I_h^0\) and depth map \(D_h^0\) are captured.
+An out-of-the-box image generation model \(g_\phi\) produces an edited guidance image \(\tilde{I}_h^0=g_\phi(I_h^0,\ell)\), where a blue sphere marker indicates the instructed slot.
+We extract the marker center \((u_h,v_h)=\mathcal{C}(\tilde{I}_h^0)\) using HSV segmentation, morphological filtering, and ellipse fitting.

-Depth at the marker location is read as \(z_h = D_h^0(u_h,v_h)\) and back-projected to the head-camera frame:
+Given the marker depth \(z_h=D_h^0(u_h,v_h)\), the 2D marker is back-projected into the head-camera frame and transformed into a world-space anchor:

-The corresponding world-space anchor is obtained by transforming the back-projected point from the head-camera frame to the world frame:

-This 3D anchor \(\mathbf{p}^{W}\) is projected into each camera stream and rendered as a sphere marker, producing aligned overlays across views for the multi-view VLA.
-The wrist-camera pose is computed from the robot state \(q_t\) via forward kinematics, combined with a hand--eye calibration:

-For any camera \(c \in \{c_h, c_w(t)\}\), the anchor is transformed into the camera frame and projected to image coordinates:
+This single anchor is then re-projected into each camera stream to generate view-consistent goal overlays.
+The wrist-camera pose is obtained from forward kinematics and hand--eye calibration as \(^{W}\!T_{c_w}(t)=\,^{W}\!T_{ee}(q_t)\,^{ee}\!T_{c_w}\).
+For any camera \(c\in\{c_h,c_w(t)\}\), the world anchor is projected as